amidos2006/ETPKLDiv/README.md

 <img src="ETPKLDiv.png" />
 </center>

+As you can see from the picture that the ETPKLDiv is not as strict as WFC in generation which sometimes in harder problems (like Mario and Flowers) stuck in local optima.
+We think by some parameter turning you might be able to get better results than the shown above.
+Also, we would like to experiment with some quality diversity techniques and having crossover and see its effect.

 ## Algorithm
 The algorithm is pretty simple with no complication.
 You can read more about it in [Lucas and Volz paper](https://gecco2019:prague@gecco-2019.sigevo.org/proceedings_2019/proceedings/proceedings_files/pap291s3-file1.pdf).
 It uses an optimization algorithm (Evolution Strategy) to minimize the KL-Divergence value between the new generated map and the original data.
 KL-Divergence is a method that measure how close two distributions (in our case: the generated sample and the input sample) to each other.
 The distributions in our case is just a simple count of the different the tile pattern configurations of a certain size where tile pattern configurations are just a group of tiles beside each other.
 The algorithm at each step generate a new samples from the current by copying a tile pattern configuration from the input sample to the new one.
 The algorithm then pick the best and so on.